TeacakeTech/staticpipes-core/README.md

 It's not possible to exclude any files during the prepare stage.

+### Checks

+After building, checks are called on the built website.
+These can check the site, and raise reports with any issues they find.
+A check should extend the base class `staticpipes.check_base.BaseCheck`.
+On each check the methods `start_check`, `check_file`, `end_check` are called.
+These methods should return a list of instances of the class `staticpipes.check_report.CheckReport` with details of any problems found.

 ### Watch mode

 In watch mode, a normal build is done first.
 The `start_watch` method is then called on each pipeline.
 Then every time